🇨🇦 20 Captivating Facts about Canada

-Looking to boost your knowledge of the world?
-Why not start with these 24 interesting facts about Canada!
+Looking to boost your knowledge of the big wide world and better your chance of being crowned the next geography quiz champion?
+Why not start with these fun facts about Canada!

 The word ‘Canada’ itself comes from the word Kanata, which means ‘settlement’ or ‘village’ in the language of the indigenous St Lawrence Iroquoians (the name of the people who lived on the shores of the St Lawrence river, in what is modern Quebec and Ontario, between the 14th and 16th centuries).

 2. Canada is ENORMOUS.

 Canada is in North America, it consists of ten provinces and three territories and extends from the Atlantic to the Pacific and northward into the Arctic Ocean.